mud-ali/pedro-pathing-old-docs/src/commonissues/pathtopathchain.md

 # Converting a Path into a PathChain ##
 ## Overview ##
-In Pedro Pathing, a PathChain allows multiple paths to be chained together, enabling smooth transitions and complex autonomous routines.
+In Pedro Pathing, a PathChain allows multiple paths to be chained together, allowing for multiple movements to happen in a sequence.
+PathChain are able to have "holdEnd," which allows them to hold their end position, until the follower follows another path.
+This allows for the robot to continually correct while, for example, running an action sequence to score your preload.
 This guide walks you through converting individual paths into a PathChain while incorporating interpolation methods and timeout constraints.

 ---